shinyhealthtools/medmodr/README.md

 ## Offline Use

 MedModr is designed for maximum accessibility and privacy.
-No libraries, packages, or software installations are required—simply download the `index.html` file, open it in any modern web browser, and begin your analysis immediately.
+No libraries, packages, or software installations are required.
+Simply download the `index.html` file, open it in any modern web browser, and begin your analysis immediately.

 All statistical computations are performed locally in your browser with **no internet connection required** after the initial download.